BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/DataContainerReader.md

 ## Group/Subgroup ##
 I/O Filters

+## Description ##

 The user is able to select which arrays from the DREAM3D data file to read.
 There are 3 types of arrays for each of the 3 types of DataContainer Objects in the file.
 Only the arrays that are selected by the user are read into memory.

 ## Parameters ##